determined-ai/determined/master/internal/stream/DESIGN.md

 strategy effectively lets you leverage the client's cache to calculate offline fallout without having to store historical states in the streaming server.

-## Extensibility
+## Extensibility Ideas

 In no particular order.

 ### In-Memory Caching

-A cache containing primary keys, filterable columns, and rbac data from each row in a postgres table could speed up the initial calculations for:
+A cache containing primary keys, filterable columns, and rbac data from each row in a postgres table could speed up the initial calculations of the declarative strategy.

-- Deletions
-- Disappearances
-- Appearances
-- Fallin
-- Fallout

-Admittedly, passing additional information to NOTIFY about the OLD row during a TRIGGER could meet most of the same needs, but maybe not for the Appearance/Disappearance problem, since that involves rbac information not necessarily present in the row being udpated.
+Such a cache could also make the NOTIFY-queue strategy unnecessary for online problems, and less important for the online deletion cases (though we'd still probably want to send the primary key being deleted for online deletions).

-It's not clear to me if this extension is necessary, or how beneficial it would be, so I think it's best to not worry about it until we know we need it.
+However, the memory cost could be quite large, and the performance benefits might not justify the memory cost, so I think it's best to not worry about it until we know we need it.

 ### Avoid goroutine-per-websocket